-All pilots must seek permission to fly, from the Duty Instructor, before flying, including and TMG flying.
+Pilots must seek permission to fly, from the Duty Instructor, before flying, however pilots flying the Grob 109B may self authorise (if this has been granted) or gain permission from a Motor Glider Instructor.

 Pilots must ensure that NOTAMs, weather or local restrictions/activities will not affect their intended flight.